Tom Rathman: San Francisco 49ers

+Player profile

 Rathman finished his NFL career with 2,020 rushing yards, 320 receptions for 2,684 yards with a total of 34 touchdowns.
 Additionally, Rathman had five kickoff returns for 103 yards.
+Known for his physical playstyle, both as blocker and while running the ball, Rathman suffered numerous injuries during his career, and has had 18 surgeries because of them.